ModusCreateOrg/ngbp-gulp/README.md

 Ready to go to prod?
 Bump the version number in `package.json`, and run `gulp prod` to do a build.
 Production ready assets and code will be copied over to your `/dist` directory and ready for deployment.

 ### Livereload
-For livereaload to work, you must [install this Chrome extension](https://chrome.google.com/webstore/detail/livereload/jnihajbhpnppcggbcgedagnkighmdlei?hl=en) and have it activated when developing on `localhost:1337`.
+For Livereload to work, you must [install this Chrome extension](https://chrome.google.com/webstore/detail/livereload/jnihajbhpnppcggbcgedagnkighmdlei?hl=en) and have it activated when developing on `localhost:1337`.

 ### Available Tasks
 All tasks can be seen in the shell by running `gulp help`